-Gross anatomy museum
+The anatomy museum

-The dissected human body parts, models of the human body, and developmental details of prenatal life are exhibited.
-Students find these museum specimens helpful in consolidating what they learned in the dissection hall.
-The museum is not open to the public and the use of cameras or other image recording devices are strictly prohibited.
+The museum houses a large number of preserved cadaveric specimens of human body parts, models of the human body, bones, and skeletal models, and a range of radiological images to facilitate the process of students' learning.
+Students find these museum specimens helpful in consolidating what they learned during other teaching-learning activities.
+The museum is not open to the public and the use of cameras or other image-recording devices is strictly prohibited.
 These rules exist to provide a healthy learning environment and to show respect for the diseased.

-Further, the department provides the following services:
+Furthermore, the department provides the following services:

-- Clinical genetics services to patients referred from TH Anuradhapura, GH-Polonnaruwa, GH-• Vavuniya, etc. - Birth defects prevention programme in the Anuradhapura district. - Minor Trauma Care Unit treats a wide variety of problems including cuts and grazes, sprains and strains, bites and stings, etc. - The department assists with respect the public in their body donations. - Anatomical specimens are provided for various academic programs rendered by the faculty. - The preservation and mounting of human specimens required for the faculty are done by the department.
+- Body donation programme - Clinical genetics services to patients referred from TH Anuradhapura, GH-Polonnaruwa, GH-Vavuniya, etc. - Birth defects prevention programme in the Anuradhapura district - Minor Trauma Care Unit treats a wide variety of problems including cuts and grazes, sprains and strains, bites and stings, etc. - Providing anatomical specimens for educational programs organized by the faculty, the university and other educational institutions (e.g., schools) in the region - Preservation and mounting of human specimens required for the faculty - Providing support to medical graduates who are preparing for their postgraduate examinations